 The Extraordinary Ordinary

-“Being attentive to the intricate patterns and colours of the leaves, the spider busy at work on its web, feeling the texture of the grass under the soles of the feet and the gentle breeze on the skin, smelling the soil, the herbs, the fragrant moss, listening to the gentle crackle of twigs underfoot and the rustle of the wind in the trees – transformed what, at first sight, appeared to be a lovely garden, into Narnia, the magical kingdom!”
+“Being attentive to the intricate patterns and colours of the leaves, the spider busy at work on its web, feeling the texture of the grass under the soles of my feet, the gentle breeze on the skin, smelling the soil, the herbs, the fragrant moss, listening to the gentle crackle of twigs underfoot and the rustle of the wind in the trees—transformed what, at first sight, appeared to be a lovely garden, into Narnia, the magical kingdom!”

 When we live in autopilot mode, caught up in our busy minds, we fail to notice just how rich and miraculous life really is.
-Living in the moment can fill you with a renewed sense of wonder, awe and appreciation for life.
+Drinking in the splendour of the moment can fill you with a renewed sense of wonder, awe and appreciation for life—a spiritual renewal.

 6 Keys To Living In the Moment